taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Jheri continues her prep for the demo.
 We see close-ups of different components of the machine, and different other tools/prep material scattered about the room as Jheri says: "The **CYBERPHILIA** guild specializes in the communication, control, and governance necessary for space exploration.
 This means that we need to study the psychology of not only individual agents, but also groups of agents, to understand how agents in a system influence and control each other."

-Jheri: "This is the fundamental idea undelying the laser atomic manipulator.
+As Jheri begins her demo, the Guild Master says: "This is the fundamental idea undelying the laser atomic manipulator.
 Through careful and subtle modulations of photonic energy, we've developed a language to negotiate with cells and tissues."

-### Page 3 and 4
+### Page 3

-Min has dinner with Rhee and Asoka, and today Soka has smuggled several fruits in her multi-layered clothing.
-Rhee, desperately grateful, ravenously eats the fruit.
-Today the other two Biosilican Unassigned students join them.
-Their names are **SUNG-SOO** and **EITHNE**.

-**SUNG-SOO**: "Well, there goes Rajue's chances of ever making it into the **CYBERPHILIA** guild."

-**EITHNE**: "I'm so stressed, what if I can't find a guild to take me?"

-Min learns from them that Jheri is currently considered one of the top trainees at ISE Corps, in large part for her incredible dexterity and precision with the LAM.
+Jheri is currently considered one of the top trainees at ISE Corps, in large part for her incredible dexterity and precision with the LAM.
 She has already begun her Journeyhume training with a Space University professor, who invented the most recent version of the LAM, which is an order of magnitude cheaper and more portable, and can cut out a 1cm cubed (as opposed to previous models' 5cm cubed) volume out from deep inside of a living animal without causing bleeding or needing stitches.

+Guild Master turns to the first years with a stern look: "But before you even TOUCH a LAM, you'll need to prove your understanding of the theory."

+The Guild Master waves her hand in a well-practiced gesture and a wall of text and mathematical symbols appear in front of each trainee.
+"Memorize and drill these equations."

+### Page 4

+Min is exhausted with the combined effort of symbolic maths and careful hidden usage of her eSyrup tatoo.
+At dinner, Soka has smuggled several fruits in her multi-layered clothing for Rhee.
+Rhee has brought enough bread to share today, and desperately grateful for some variety to her diet, ravenously eats the fruit.

 ### Page 5

-Sung-soo and Eithne leave them, and Min walks with Rhee and Asoka so that they can discuss before their next class what Min plans to do about the incident with her subdermal shield.
-Rhee has analyzed the black market injections that Min uses to render her eSyrup tatoos undetectable, using the **MENDELEEVERS** more sophisticated scanners and devices.
-She confirms that the substance is what it claims to be, and that it is otherwise inert.
+They discuss what Min plans to do about the incident with her subdermal shield.
+Rhee has analyzed the black market injections that Min uses to render her eSyrup tatoos undetectable, by sneaking time on the **MENDELEEVERS** more sophisticated scanners and devices.
+She says that as far as she can tell, the substance is what it claims to be, and that it seems otherwise inert.
+But Rhee was rushed, and she's not super familiar with the scanners, so she's not super sure of her analysis.

 ### Page 6

-Min mentions that PQ might be able to smuggle them a current model World Government medical scanner, so they can check the black market substance again.
-Soka suggests using to scan all of the water and food also, since it might mean Rhee could eat something, and because they have no idea what could be causing Min's episodes.
+Min, via silent communication to Soka, who relays it to Rhee, mentions that PQ might be able to smuggle them a current model World Government medical scanner, so they can check the black market substance again.
+Soka suggests using the government medical scanner to scan all of the water and food also, since it might help Rhee eat something besides bread and fruit, and because they have no idea what could be causing Min's episodes.

 ### Page 7